 If you've purchased your home, your starting point for determining the property's basis is what you paid for it.
-This includes the purchase price, plus closing costs, such as settlement fees, appraisal fees, legal fees, transfer taxes, title insurance premiums, credit report fees, inspection costs, and amounts owed by the seller that you agree to pay.
+This includes the purchase price, as well as closing costs such as settlement fees, appraisal fees, legal fees, transfer taxes, title insurance premiums, credit report fees, property inspection costs, and any amounts owed by the seller that you agreed to pay.

 The cost of any improvements you make to your home while you own it are added to its basis.
 This reduces the amount of gain you'll realize when you sell the property.